primer/react/contributor-docs/testing.md

 ### Snapshots

 We are slowly moving away from using `Jest` snapshots as a way to test visual changes of our components.
 You can read more about the decision in this [ADR](https://github.com/primer/react/blob/main/contributor-docs/adrs/adr-011-snapshot-tests.md).
-We are in the proces of migrating our existing snapshot tests to use [Playwright](https://playwright.dev/) for visual regression testing.
+We are in the process of migrating our existing snapshot tests to use [Playwright](https://playwright.dev/) for visual regression testing.
 If you are writing a new test and you need to test the visual changes of the component, please refer to the [Visual Regression Tests](#visual-regression-tests) section.

 #### Updating `theme-preval` snapshots